-

 To be valid, a Luxembourg law mortgage needs to be evidenced in the form of a notarial deed, passed before a Luxembourg notary (except for mortgages granted in favour of the Banque et Caisse d’Épargne de l’État).

 Such notarial deed shall clearly identify the mortgaged property and the secured amount.
-The secured obligations must be certain and liquid, while either the mortgagee must be the person to whom the secured amount is owed or a parallel debt structure needs to be created (as further explained in our answer to Question 13.).
+The secured obligations must be certain and liquid, while either the mortgagee must be the person to whom the secured amount is owed or a beneficiary under a parallel debt structure being created (as further explained in our answer to Question 13.).

 The mortgage deed shall be registered with the mortgage register (Bureau des Hypothèques) where the mortgaged property is located and with the Luxembourg Registration Duties, Estates and VAT Authority (Administration de l’enregistrement, des domaines et de la TVA).